aws-samples/amazon-security-lake-ocsf-validation/README.md

 1. Please place .parquet or .json files in: path/to/directory

 2. OPTIONAL: Place .source files in path/to/directory/inputs/.
-These source files should be the json formatted records formatted in their original schema before OCSF.
-All source files must contain a the same name as the input file with a .source extension such as <inputfilename>.source to be used in metrics output.
+These source files must be the JSON formatted records formatted in their original schema prior to OCSF transformation.
+All source files must contain the same name as the input file with a .source extension such as <inputfilename>.source to be used in metrics output.

 3. Install requirements using
         pip install -r requirements.txt